6. Exploring Advanced Features#

 # Creating the evaluator

-evaluator = ClassificationEvaluator(schema=rbf_stream.get_schema())
+evaluator = ClassificationEvaluator(schema=stream.get_schema())

 # Creating a learner